RoundTableTTRPG/RoundTable/Recon.md

 If a party would like to find themselves in the same locale as another at an opportune time, whether for combat, espionage, negotiations, or any other reason, they must first initiate an encounter.
 Initiating an encounter takes one hour.
 At the end of the hour, the encounter is established.
 You do not need a check if an encounter has already been established narratively, however you may use a check to earn initiative points, detailed in Chapter 6\.
 An initiative check is made just like any other check, you roll against your target’s passive score, and they may have an opportunity to counter with an active defense to evade you.
 If you succeed, you convert any damage to initiative points, which are interpreted as tactical positioning and actions readied ahead of the tactical, round-by round actions.

-## Recon Equipment, In Particular Mounts, Vehicles and Packs
+## Recon Equipment, In Particular Mounts, Vehicles and Packs {#recon-equipment,-in-particular-mounts,-vehicles-and-packs}

 ### Packs and Supply